ChainNewsYan/leetcode/README.md

 ```
 _**explantion**_
 ```
-1.The maximum depth is the maximum depth of child +1 2.Use recursion
+1.The maximum depth of binary tree is the maximum depth of it's child +1 2.Use recursion
 ```